Hone logo

 Key Requirements:

-• The indexing should be zero-based, meaning the first character of haystack is at index 0.
+• Index Origin: The index should be zero-based (the first character of the haystack is at index 0).

 Expected Behavior: